Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Task-Specific Trust Semantics Distillation

-\textbullet \, \textbf{Task-Specific Trust Semantics Extraction}.
-After storing a device’s historical performance data, the teacher agent promptly extracts and stores its task-specific trust semantics.
-As shown in Fig.~\ref{teacher}, based on $p_{a_j}$, the teacher agent retrieves device $a_j$'s historical records for face recognition task type within a specified time period from the historical record component, denoted as $M_{a_j}$, and feeds them into the LAM to extract the task-specific trust semantics for device $a_j$.
-The trust semantics comprises three parts: the device’s overall trust status, the temporal variations of communication-related trust data, and the temporal variations of computation-related trust data.
-The extracted trust semantics is represented as ``\{``device'' : ``$a_j$'', ``task\_type'' : ``face recognition'', ``trust\_semantics ($T^{\text{fr}}_{a_j}$)'' : \{``state'' : ``trusted'', ``communication-related'' : ``packet loss rate shows a normal trend, throughput shows a decreasing trend'', ``computation-related'' : ``accuracy shows a normal trend, task processing speed shows a normal trend''\}, ...\}".
+\textbf{3) Task-specific trust semantics evaluation}.
+After storing a device’s historical performance data, the teacher agent promptly evaluates and updates its task-specific trust semantics.
+As shown in Fig.~\ref{teacher}, based on $p_{a_j \gets a_i}$, the teacher agent retrieves device $a_j$'s historical records for the face recognition task type within the recent time window--for example, from 2025-08-17 00:00:00 to 2025-08-18 14:00:00--from the historical record storage component.
+Note that the time span is flexibly configurable, enabling the extraction of device trust semantics over any specified period.
+The teacher agent then feeds these records into the LAM to extract the task-specific trust semantics.
+Because the LAM is initialized with communication- and computation-related knowledge, it can effectively examine whether a device’s communication and computing performance is trustworthy.
+In addition, to enhance accuracy, we employ few-shot learning, enabling the LAM to learn rules for evaluating trust semantics from a small number of samples.
+Based on the retrieved records, device $a_j$'s trust semantics for the face recognition task type is analyzed from four dimensions: task transmission success rate, packet loss rate, task computing success rate, and task computing speed.
+Finally, device $a_j$'s trust semantics is represented as \{``device'' : ``$a_j$'', ``task type'' : ``face recognition'', ``trust semantics ($T^{\text{fr}}_{a_j}$)'' : ``In the communication dimension, it exhibits a very high task transmission success rate and a low packet loss rate.
+In the computing dimension, it demonstrates a very high task computing success rate and fast computing speed.
+Therefore, it is considered trustworthy", ``time\_from" : ``2025-08-17 00:00:00", ``time\_to" : ``2025-08-18 14:00:00"\}.